-By the way, a variable which has not been assigned a value yet has the value None (and this can be assigned to a variable, tested for in an if statement, etc.).
+By the way, a variable which has not been assigned a value yet, such as wordcount at first above, has the value None.
+And this can be assigned to a variable, tested for in an if statement, etc.

-5.2 Locals Vs. Globals
+4.5 Locals Vs. Globals

 Python does not really have global variables in the sense of C/C++, in which the scope of a variable is an entire program.
-We will discuss this further in Section 14.1.5, but for now assume our source code consists of just a single .py file; in that case, Python does have global variables pretty much like in C/C++.
+We will discuss this further in Section 13.1.6, but for now assume our source code consists of just a single .py file; in that case, Python does have global variables pretty much like in C/C++ (though with important differences).

 Python tries to infer the scope of a variable from its position in the code.
-If a function includes any code which assigns to a variable, then that variable is assumed to be local.
-So, in the code for checkline(), Python would assume that l and wordcount are local to checkline() if we don't inform it otherwise.
-We do the latter with the global keyword.
+If a function includes any code which assigns to a variable, then that variable is assumed to be local, unless we use the global keyword.
+So, in the code for checkline(), Python would assume that l and wordcount are local to checkline() if we had not specified global.